osrf/gazebo_tutorials/kinematic_loop/tutorial.md

 and
 [model.sdf](https://bitbucket.org/osrf/gazebo_tutorials/raw/kinematic_loop/kinematic_loop/four_bar_sdf/model.sdf)
 to that folder.
-You can then insert the model into a simulation using the `Insert Model` panel in the [left side of the gazebo client](http://gazebosim.org/tutorials?cat=guided_b&tut=guided_b2).
+You can then insert the model into a simulation using the `Insert` panel in the [left side of the gazebo client](http://gazebosim.org/tutorials?cat=guided_b&tut=guided_b2).

 For brevity, the model parameters are encoded in an embedded ruby template file named